-Apart from accentuating your bustline, waist trainers also offer some support to your bustline.
+Apart from accentuating your bustline, waist trainers also offer some support to it.
 This property of waist trainers is beneficial, especially for women with large breasts, because it helps reduce back pain and pressure.

 The Cons of Waist Training

-While waist trainers certainly have their benefits they also have some side effects worth noting.
-There are numerous experts out there who criticize the use of waist trainers and are of the opinion that it causes more harm than good.
+While waist trainers certainly have the benefits, they also have some side effects worth noting.
+Numerous experts criticize the use of waist trainers and think they cause more harm than good.

 Wearing a waist trainer is bound to be uncomfortable because it is a garment that is tied tightly around your waist.
-Go easy on how tightly you wear the waist trainer, because if you are too aggressive, it will cause a whole host of problems.
+Go easy on how tightly you wear it because if you are too aggressive, it will cause a whole host of problems.

 Beware of signs such as bruising, shallow breathing, downward pressure, and restricted movements.
-If you have ever started experiencing any of these signs, then you have tightened the waist trainer too much.
+If you have ever started experiencing any of these symptoms, then you have tightened the waist trainer too much.

 Muscle Atrophy and Weakness

-A word of caution, if you are wearing your waist cincher constantly and for long periods of time, it can cause muscle weakness and may even lead to muscle atrophy.
+A word of caution, if you are wearing your waist trainer regularly and for long periods, it can cause muscle weakness and may even lead to muscle atrophy.
 Training your waist in an unhealthy manner may result in many other complications.